api4ai/face-analyzer-examples/python/requests/README.md

 # API4AI face detection and recognition sample

-This directory contains a minimalistic sample that sends requests to the API4AI Brand Recognition API.
+This directory contains a minimalistic sample that sends requests to the API4AI Face Detection and Recognition API.
 The sample is implemented in `python` using [requests](https://pypi.org/project/requests/) module.